AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`hide_in` (string)

-  Context in which GPS will not allow graphical editing of this attribute.
-  GPS provides three such contexts (:command:`wizard`, :command:`library_wizard`, and :command:`properties` corresponding to the project creation wizards and the project properties editor).
-If any of those contexts are specified, GPS will not display the widget to edit this attribute.
+  Context in which GNAT Studio will not allow graphical editing of this attribute.
+GNAT Studio provides three such contexts (:command:`wizard`, :command:`library_wizard`, and :command:`properties` corresponding to the project creation wizards and the project properties editor).
+If any of those contexts are specified, GNAT Studio will not display the widget to edit this attribute.
 Use this to keep the graphical interface simple.

 * :file:`disable_if_not_set` (boolean, default :command:`false`)